pyrocent/playontable/README.md

 [![](https://gwu0gmqhaw3wrynk.public.blob.vercel-storage.com/other/thumbnail.png)](https://playontable.com/)

-### Lets play any game on a virtual realtime multiplayer table!

-The game was developed using the following programming/markup langs:
+PlayOnTable was developed using the following programming/markup languages:

 *For the **backend***